 You shouldn’t use tongue twisters with children who have an existing speech difficulty.
 “You don’t want a kid who is having a lot of trouble saying a particular sound to repeatedly say the sound wrong,” she says.
 “This can be frustrating and reinforce erroneous patterns, setting them up for failure.”
 Instead, if your child is having trouble with their speech, talk to a professional about what exercises are best for them, she says.
-Did you know screen time is linked to speech delays?

 The best tongue twisters for kids